-Why Are Business Class Fares Cheaper from Europe Than North America?
+Why Are Business Class Flights Cheaper from Europe Than from the US?

-But why does this pricing difference exist?
-As a website that has monitored business class prices for many years, we regularly see significant price differences depending on the origin point of the flight.
-Let’s break down the main reasons.
+As a website that has monitored cheap business class fares for many years, we regularly see significant price differences depending on the origin point of the flight.
+Let’s take a closer look at why business class flights are often cheaper from Europe than from the United States.

 Business Class Demand: U.S. vs. Europe

 One of the biggest reasons for higher U.S. business class prices is simple economics.
-American travellers generally have higher disposable incomes compared to many Europeans.
-Additionally, Americans usually receive fewer holiday days per year, often just 2–3 weeks, compared to 4–6 weeks for most Europeans.
+American travelers generally have higher disposable incomes compared to many Europeans.
+In addition, most U.S. workers receive fewer annual vacation days, often just two to three weeks, compared to four to six weeks for most Europeans.

-As a result, U.S. travellers take fewer trips, but when they do travel, especially internationally, they’re more likely to spend heavily to maximize comfort.
-Airlines know this and price business class accordingly.
+As a result, U.S. travelers tend to take fewer trips each year, but when they do, they are willing to spend more for comfort and convenience.
+Airlines recognize this and price business class fares accordingly.

 Airline Pricing Strategies & Corporate Travel